 But just know that your baby will come out on the other side of it and keep growing into a happy, healthy sleeper.

-p.s. if this post helped you in any way, would you be willing to share on Facebook and/or Pinterest!?
+And, if this post helped you in any way, feel free to share it on Facebook and/or Pinterest!?
 Thanks!!